-Expected completion in Spring 2022, this development sees an old greenfield site transformed into 41 new homes, comprising of flats, bungalows and houses.
+Expected completion in Summer 2022, this development sees an old greenfield site transformed into 41 new homes, comprising of flats, bungalows and houses.

 Situated in Gowerton, this development is less than 5 miles from the M4, as well as being situated near Gowerton railway and local schools.